-One of my friends asked me to make some of my Spearmint-Eucalyptus soap for her, so I thought I'd share my recipe with you!
+One of my friends asked me to make some of my Spearmint-Frankincense-Eucalyptus soap for her, so I thought I'd share my recipe with you!
 I use the hot process method of soap making most of the time because the soap can be ready to go right away, even though you're using sodium hydroxide (lye), which ALL true soap must be made with.
-She wanted the soap quickly, so here it is, along with my recipe for you to try out!
+You can find out more about making soap without using lye in this article.

-FTC Disclosure: There are affiliate links in this article, and this simply means that if you click through and make any kind of purchase, I may receive a very small commission at no extra cost to you! :-) Heidi (Full Disclosure Here)
+FTC Disclosure: There are affiliate links in this article, and this simply means that if you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you! :-)

 This recipe makes 3 pounds of soap, so be sure your mold will hold that much.
 I use a silicone soap mold that is roughly 3 1/2 inches wide at the opening, 10 inches long, and about 2 1/2 inches tall or so.

 15 ounces olive oil (Also from Costco--organic is great quality, and I haven't found a better price anywhere)